Category: Text Links

 What’s your favorite thing to do on a computer?

-My favorite thing to do on the computer is to play video games, of course.
+My favorite thing to do on the computer is to play video games and gamble with Cozino games, of course.
 I am a huge World of Warcraft fan and I’ve been playing it for about 2 years and 2 months.
 I am not limited to only playing Warcraft, I grew up playing games from just about every genre.
 That includes NES, Sega, Playstation, Xbox, etc..
 I also enjoy working on my Web site, surfing YouTube or just chatting with the friends on Yahoo/AIM.

 That’s right…you’re a big-time gamer.
 I know very little about WoW, but what I do know is that it is insanely popular.
 Were you ever into D&D or any other offline RPGs?
 And tell me about your faction/class/race/whatever-the-hell your WoW character is about…if that even makes sense.